Scroll to top

 • Pricing jumps in fixed intervals (“staircase pricing”), not aligned with growth.

-• Users with fewer contacts feel they pay for unused capacity.
+• Users feel they are paying for unused capacity.

 🙄